Striped Bass Fishing on the Arkansas River is another gem in Arkansas Fishing.

 Striped Bass in the Arkansas River can be found from the Oklahoma border to the Mississippi River, a distance of 310 miles.
 Stripers concentrate in the tail-waters of the

 Controlled by The U.S. Army Corps of Engineers

 A deal in the 70s by AGFC Riley Donahoo and fisheries biologist Andrew Hulsey had fingerling Striped Bass flown in from South Carolina and stocked into the newly formed Lake Dardanelle.
 They thrived reproduced and migrated up and down river.

 Arkansas River Striped Bass Population, if considered on a total per-acre basis, might be smaller compared to populations in some Arkansas lakes, but below the dams the fish will stack up, the densities are thick and the fishing can make grown men hide their rods to rest.
-Fish above 20 pounds show up regularly and fish in the 5 to 15-pound range tend to keep Striper fishermen very busy.
+Fish above 15 pounds show up regularly and fish in the 5 to 8 - pound range tend to keep Striper fishermen very busy.

 The Arkansas River offers very convenient fishing from Fort Smith, Little Rock and Pine Bluff.
 Lock and Dam 13 in Barling and the Jeta-Taylor Lock and Dam in Ozark are rated as outstanding striper waters.

 The Arkansas River offers very good public access for bank-fishing.
 In fact, the bank-fishermen enjoy somewhat of an advantage over boating anglers at times because they are allowed to fish closer to the dams, and stripers like the swift currents of the tail-water.

 Anglers must keep in mind always wear a personal flotation device when a boat is moving or standing on slippery banks, but this is particularly important when you are fishing below a dam.
-Also, it is imperative they have a knife near their anchor and handy in case you are fishing below a dam and the Corps of Engineers opens another gate.
+Also, it is imperative if your boat is anchored to have a knife near their anchor line and in case you are fishing below a dam and the Corps of Engineers opens another gate.
 The sudden surges in water volume and force are powerful enough to flip a boat, and it often leads to drowning in the swift, churning water.

 How Safe Is Your Boat